10 – Do You Feel Like We Do (Live) – Peter Frampton

 # 3 – I Feel Fine – The Beatles

 The Beatles’ “I Feel Fine” stands out as a groundbreaking moment in rock history, marking one of the first uses of intentional guitar feedback on a commercial recording.
 Released as a standalone single in 1964, the song was recorded at EMI Studios in London and produced by George Martin.
 Written primarily by John Lennon, though credited to the Lennon-McCartney partnership, “I Feel Fine” was a pioneering track in its sound production.
 The lineup featured John Lennon on lead vocals and rhythm guitar, Paul McCartney on bass, George Harrison on lead guitar, and Ringo Starr on drums.
-“I Feel Fine” quickly rose to success, reaching No. 1 on both the UK Singles Chart and the Billboard Hot 100 in the US, underscoring The Beatles’ innovative spirit and cementing their influence on modern music production techniques.
+“I Feel Fine” quickly rose to success, reaching No. 1 on both the UK Singles Chart and the Billboard Hot 100 in the US.

 Read More: Top 100 Beatles Songs